 If you benefit from regular chiropractic care, the COVID-19 pandemic is likely impacting how you receive that care.
-Like many health care providers across the country, chiropractors are grappling with how best to serve patients while adhering to social distancing guidelines.
-Some may be reducing hours or shutting their doors altogether.
+Like many health care providers across the country, chiropractors continue to work through how best to serve patients while keeping them safe.
 Here is what you need to know about how COVID-19 affects chiropractic care and what you can do if you aren’t able to see your chiropractor.

 Social Distancing and Essential Chiropractic Care

-Brandon Czekaj, D.C. and certified chiropractic sports practitioner in Virginia, is limiting the number of patients he is currently seeing, but there are some people who can’t delay or forgo chiropractic care.
+Brandon Czekaj, D.C. and certified chiropractic sports practitioner in Virginia limited the number of patients he saw in the early pandemic, acknowledging that there were some people who can’t delay or forgo chiropractic care.

 Musculoskeletal disorders refer to conditions that affect the muscles, ligaments, tendons or bones, and are the leading cause of disability worldwide, according to the World Health Organization.
 Chiropractic care is one form of treatment for this kind of pain, and stopping treatment is not an option for many patients with a musculoskeletal condition.

 “If they have an acute musculoskeletal condition, such as sciatica, it can have a debilitating effect on the amount of pain they are having,” Czekaj says.

 The American Chiropractic Association deems treatment for musculoskeletal conditions as essential for “helping triage and manage cases that otherwise may end up in emergency rooms.”